 Nicotine poisoning and true nicotine overdose is very uncommon among adults, and is usually the result of a suicide attempt by injection.
 It would be a horrible way to die, but people try it fairly regularly.
 However, there is no chance of a healthy person experiencing a dangerous overdose from vaping or smoking.

 The only way someone could consume enough nicotine quickly enough—aside from injection—to put them in real danger is to swallow high-strength nicotine intended for mixing.
-But it would have to be swallowed very quickly, and in very high quantity, in order for the body to absorb a deadly quantity before instant gagging and vomiting expelled most of it.
+But it would have to be swallowed very quickly, and in very high quantity, in order for the body to absorb a deadly amount before instant gagging and vomiting expelled most of it.

 If that happened, or if someone had a nightmare DIY mixing accident where they drenched themselves in very high-strength nicotine and weren’t able to wash it off before absorbing a dangerous quantity, the symptoms could be truly terrible: